-If \mathcal{A} is 0-dimensional, then the labels in its deduction trees are states only.
-Starting with a deduction tree whose root label is q_r and whose every leaf label is in Q{l} , we obtain by repeated shortenings a deduction tree in which labels along every branch are mutually distinct, with height at most |Q| - 1.
+For the base case, if \mathcal{A} is 0-dimensional, then the labels in its deduction trees are states only.
+Starting with a deduction tree whose root label is q_r and whose every leaf label is in Q{l} , we obtain by repeated shortenings a deduction tree in which labels along every branch are mutually distinct, with height at most |Q|-1.